 Traditional classroom model

-Upon successful completion of the course, students will be able to: appreciate the circular flows in economic environments; understand the history and nature of macroeconomics; understand the means of determining economic outputs; appreciate the role of government and fiscal policy; understand the banking system and monetary policy; relate to the issues of unemployment; relate to the issues of inflation; and appreciate the interrelation between economic and political considerations.
+Upon successful completion of the course, students will be able to: recognize and trace the circular flows in economic environments; describe the history and nature of macroeconomics; understand and describe the means of determining economic outputs; track the role of government and fiscal policies on the economy; describe the banking system and monetary policy; explain the phenomena of unemployment; analyze the issues of inflation; and recognize the interrelation between economic and political considerations.

 Topics covered are: elements of supply and demand; measuring national output; consumption and investment; government fiscal and monetary policy (FRB); income distribution and wealth; and inflation and unemployment.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Macroeconomics or Business (2/11) (4/16 revalidation) (3/21 revalidation).